francisywk/mirai-metro/content/wiki/Mirai-Metro.md

 ##### Rolling stock

-Rolling stocks on the Mirai Metro are custom single unit minecarts called CommandCart, using activated powered rails for propulsion.
+Rolling stocks on the Mirai Metro are custom single unit minecart called CommandCart, using activated powered rails for propulsion.
 The Cart Corporation CommandCart (CCC) is the second and newest series of rolling stock used on the Mirai Metro network.
 Each CommandCart features the name and colour of the metro line it serves.

 The following table lists the rolling stock of the network: